-It also has a left-handed thread, which means that it is turned clockwise to remove, and
+It also has a left-handed thread, which means that it is turned clockwise to remove, and counter-clockwise to tighten.

-"Do not fill to more than 80%" Label Label appearance may not be exact counter-clockwise to tighten.
 The P.O.L. fitting has been designed to help restrict the flow of LP gas in the event of a regulator failure or hose malfunction.